AdobeDocs/experience-platform.en/help/profile/home.md

 # [!DNL Real-time Customer Profile] overview

 Adobe Experience Platform enables you to drive coordinated, consistent, and relevant experiences for your customers no matter where or when they interact with your brand.
-With [!DNL Real-time Customer Profile], you can see a holistic view of each individual customer that combines data from multiple channels, including online, offline, CRM, and third party data. [!DNL Profile] allows you to consolidate your disparate customer data into a unified view offering an actionable, timestamped account of every customer interaction.
+With [!DNL Real-time Customer Profile], you can see a holistic view of each individual customer by combining data from multiple channels, including online, offline, CRM, and third party. [!DNL Profile] allows you to consolidate your customer data into a unified view offering an actionable, timestamped account of every customer interaction.
 This overview will help you understand the role and use of [!DNL Real-time Customer Profile] in [!DNL Experience Platform].

 ## [!DNL Profile] in Experience Platform